I Wear Your Shirt: Marketing and profits

 For every day of the year, Sadler donned the shirt of a different company for a set price.
 On January 1, the price was $1.
 In 2009, the price was increased by $1 for every day after January 1, and by December 31, I Wear Your Shirt's last customer for the year would have to pay $365.
 At the end of 365 days, Sadler's income would be $66,795.
 He received an additional $18,000 in 2009 from the sale of monthly $1,500 sponsorships.
 After factoring in the money gained from contests and other enterprises, Sadler's total income in 2009 was $83,000.
 Sadler also advertised the company owning the rights to his shirt by posting videos of himself wearing the company's shirt on Ustream, YouTube, Facebook and Twitter, in which he discussed the companies he was promoting.
 In 2009, he had over 1,300 friends on Facebook and about 21,000 followers on Twitter.

 For 2010, Sadler increased by twofold the cost of the shirts.
 He employed Evan White from Los Angeles, California, to wear the same shirts on the West Coast of the United States.
+In October of that year the duo were hired to promote the launch of the Nissan Juke in the United States.
 By January 1, 2011, there were five people across the country wearing the same shirt: Jason in Jacksonville, DeAndre Upshaw in Dallas, Texas, Angela Seales in New York City, Neal Brooks in Springfield, Missouri, and Amber Plaster in Las Vegas.

 According to Sadler, the company had some 1,500 clients, including Nissan and Starbucks, and increased the daily price, so that it no longer matched the day of the year.

 I Wear Your Shirt closed on May 6, 2013.